hunslater-magento/magento_patch/README.md

 # Patch APPSEC-212

 Addresses a security issue and CMS problems when using symlinks.<br />
-Added Jan 17, 2014.<br />
 Note: if you applied the previous version of this patch, make sure to revert it before applying this one.
-The previous patch is also provided for reference below.

 # Patch Branch